 The reputation of the settlement for the wealth generated by its Saltworks has made it a strategic gem for those wishing to control the destiny of the Duchy of Saxony.
 However, it was never allowed to truly realise its potential owing to the excessively generous trade rights granted to its neighbour, Bardowick (located some ten miles to the north).
 Until 1189 CE, all salt mined in Lüneburg had to be traded in Bardowick, which was the richest town in the entire region.
 However, when the citizens there rebelled against the authority of Henry the Lion, he destroyed the settlement and instead granted full town privileges to the loyal people of Lüneburg.

-As the primary producer and trader of salt in Saxony, its importance to the swiftly growing Hanseatic League cannot be underestimated.
+As the primary producer and trader of salt in Saxony, its importance to the swiftly growing webs of mercantile alliances (that will one day expand further into the Hanse) cannot be underestimated.
 The salt of Lüneburg is needed to pickle the herring that is caught in the North Sea and the Baltic.
 These salted fish are in great demand throughout Western Christendom, as fish are permitted for consumption during fasting.
-Salted herring lies at the base of the trading empire, and the guilds of Lüneburg are being offered generous terms to join the Hanse.
+Salted herring lies at the base of the trading empire, and the guilds of Lüneburg will one day be offered generous terms to join the Hanse.

 Between the 3rd and 10th centuries, the region was contested between various Ventrue and Gangrel of Saxon, Vandal, Frankish, Obotrite, Veleti and Sorb (also known as Wend) extraction.
 Few settlements were large enough to truly support more than one Cainite during this time, and the names of the rulers and would-be rulers are largely lost to history.
 It is known that many of the Ventrue gave their feudal allegiance to Erik Eigermann, Heinrich von Volstag or Hardestadt while the Gangrel were often descendants of Velatorix the Averni or the mighty ancient known as Pard.